gabrielflorit/points-to-line-strings/README.md

 - order by something (e.g. hour in above example)
 - tell user if no stdin is present
 - let user specify lat/lon column names
+- maybe let user specify an input and output as alternatives to stdin/stdout.